opencollective/opencollective-api/docs/postgres.md

 https://docs.opencollective.com/help/contributing/development/postgres-database

 **Note:** We use [Sequelize](https://sequelize.org/).
-Therefore, it's important to create the migrations with `npm run db:migration:create` so that it aligns with the default Sequelize file naming conventions.
+Therefore, it's important to create the migrations with `npm run db:migration:create -- --name <migration-script-name>` so that it aligns with the default Sequelize file naming conventions.

 ## Troubleshooting